ShaojianL/ShaojianL/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...this repository is for school assignments.
+- ⚡ Fun fact: ...this repository is for school assignments
--->